nhtnhanbn/nhtnhanbn.github.io/_repository/vicyp24.md

 At Parliament House I gave a number of speeches, all with a time limit of two minutes.
 While certain fellow youth parliamentarians were impressively intent about using the programme and their speeches to make/test actual change and influence MPs, I saw it as mainly a performance aimed at the audience sitting in the green house with me.
 Whilst the programme is for participants aged 16-25 years (I was 20 years old), this year especially had a younger, overwhelmingly school student cohort.
 These were the people I had in mind when I spoke, and what I spoke was naturally not necessarily what I believe.
 Neither did I prioritise conforming to the broader strategy and context of my side of the debate.

+Also obvious this year was the relatively low number of returning participants, especially compared to last year.
+It shows in the flavour and tone of debate.

 I have decided to post a selection of my speeches.
-The ones that I wrote out are a small minority (and even then sometimes incomplete with space for improvisation), so speeches for which I hold few or no notes cannot yet be published.
-Some others would have been recorded or transcribed, but these have not yet been made available.
+The ones that I wrote out are a small minority (and even then sometimes incomplete with space for improvisation), so many of them have been hastily transcribed from audio released of the debates.
+In at least one instance, audio of my speech is partially blanked out.
+Speeches may have been lightly edited for clarity and accuracy.

 ### School costs